pgadmin-org/pgadmin4/docs/en_US/query_tool.rst

     :align: center

 You can open multiple copies of the Query tool in individual tabs simultaneously.
-To close a copy of the Query tool, click the *X* in the upper-right hand corner of the tab bar.
+To close a copy of the Query tool, click the *X* of the tab.

 The Query Tool features two panels:

 * The upper panel displays the *SQL Editor*.
-You can use the panel to enter, edit, or execute a query.
+You can use the panel to enter, edit, or execute a query or a script.
 It also shows the *History* tab which can be used to view the queries that have been executed in the session, and a *Scratch Pad* which can be used to hold text snippets during editing.
 If the Scratch Pad is closed, it can be re-opened (or additional ones opened) by right-clicking in